-Margaret Sullivan Studio is a full service design firm focused on the needs of forward-thinking civic and cultural institutions.
-We envision, program, and design educational institutions for the 21st century.
+Margaret Sullivan Studio collaborates with forward-thinking civic and cultural organizations.
+We envision, program, and design social impact, social justice, and educational institutions for the future.

 We create conditions for communities to flourish.